 Mirror, possibly Bilbao, circa 1800.
 Walnut veneer, gilded and gessoed wood, original mirror plate.
 H: 34 ¼” W: 15” $9,000

 The so-called Bilbao mirrors were made around 1800 in Portugal and Spain, and named after the city where many were crafted.
 On our shores they’re often mistakenly said to be American, for the simple reason that examples were found in old New England houses.
-Nevertheless, these mirrors were made on the Iberian peninsula, and dispatched to the republic on swift clipper ships.
+Nevertheless, these mirrors were made on the Iberian peninsula, and dispatched to the republic on swift clipper ships laden with cargoes of port wines.
 Only then did they come to take their places on the walls of the Early American home.